ikeycode/disks-rs/README.md

 With support, we will also provide the foundations for a Rust implementation of `libblkid`, while also providing an alternative to `libparted`.

+Per [issue 3](https://github.com/serpent-os/disks-rs/issues/3) we do eventually plan to extend the superblock support to have in-tree capabilities for writing filesystems, but this is a long term goal.
+TLDR generation of complete filesystem images / rootfs without `euid = 0` requirements.
+If you want to make this happen faster, then read the next section. 😉

 ## Support Us ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J511WM9N)